matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 being used to authorize the user's events.
 - The capability for the user to backfill in relation to visibility.
   + it is unclear to me whether `m.room.history_visibility` restricts a server's ability to backfill or not.
-- A reperesentation of the user's profile and participation information, who they are, why they are in the room, avatar, and displayname.
+- A representation of the user's profile and participation information, who they are, why they are in the room, avatar, and displayname.

 ## Proposal

-### Considerations for ammending the `make_join` handshake
+### Considerations for amending the `make_join` handshake

 When a joining server is instructed by a client to join a room, the joining server sends an EDU, `m.server.knock`, to any available resident server that the joining server is aware of.